swathisiva11/ePortfolio/README.md

 This enhancement helped me meet the course outcomes I set out to achieve at the beginning of the project.
 I applied data structure and algorithm knowledge to improve an existing project and documented and tested the solution.
 Through the process, I learned more about writing clean and efficient search algorithms and how to make the results meaningful for users.
 One challenge was balancing performance with clarity in the ranking system, but testing helped me fine-tune it.
 Overall, this project taught me how to combine backend logic with frontend usability to create a feature that adds real value.

-# Artifact 3: Trip Popularity Analysis
+# Enhancement 3: Trip Popularity Analysis
 The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 3](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement3).
 ## Narrative 3:
 To meet the requirement for the database category, I implemented a Trip Popularity Analysis feature that combines data mining techniques with RESTful API design to track and analyze user search behavior.
 The goal was to simulate a real-world use case where backend analytics can enhance frontend user experience.